philhosophy/reveal_project/tea-ceremony.md

 **Click 1:**
 **Initiates:**
+**Music Cue:** Start music immediately.
+Play for 10 seconds then fade the music.
-- **MC prompt:** “Good afternoon, everyone, and welcome to Phil and Christina’s wedding celebration.
-We will begin with the traditional tea ceremony to honor their parents.
-May I kindly invite the parents of the groom to be seated at the tea table?”
+- **MC prompt:** “Good afternoon, everyone, and welcome to Phillip, Christina, and Gon’s double celebration.
+We will begin with the traditional tea ceremony to honor the bride and groom’s parents.
+We kindly ask our guests make their way out of the sunken lounge to face the front entrance, and the parents of the bride and groom to be seated.”
 - **Live Action:** Parents (of both the groom and the bride) move to their designated seats (facing the couple).

 **Click 2:**